jhoerr/cloudmesh-manual/docs/_sources/manual/compute/open.rst.txt

         open account aws [NAME]
-            opens the aws users web page, if the NAME is users or is ommitted, it goes to the page that allows you to create a user
+            opens the aws users web page, if the NAME is users or is omitted, it goes to the page that allows you to create a user